geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Mid waves of liquid fire my frame can shield, 230

 " Where stubborn earths and shining metals yield;
-" Oh ! by some gracious sign thy favour shew,
+" Oh! by some gracious sign thy favour shew,
 " And guide me thro' yon gulf that boils below."

 She spoke, and deep the roaring flood retires